elixir-europe/human-data-maturity-model/index.markdown

             <td>Legal</td>
             <td>
                 <ol>
-                    <li>Requirements being gathered to form a mutual connection between the Node's activities and the National or Regional Genomic Programme.</li>
+                    <li>Requirements being gathered to form a mutual connection between the Node's activities and the current National or Regional Genomic Programme.</li>
-                    <li>Plan drafted and key individuals identified for forming a mutual connection between the Node's activities and the National or Regional Genomic Programme.</li>
+                    <li>Plan drafted and key individuals identified for forming a mutual connection between the Node's activities and the current National or Regional Genomic Programme.</li>
-                    <li>Human data activities of the Node and the National or Regional Genomic Programme are harmonised and collaborating.</li>
+                    <li>Human data activities of the Node and the current National or Regional Genomic Programme are harmonised and collaborating.</li>
-                    <li>Human data activities of the Node and the National or Regional Genomic Programme are harmonised and the Programme is utilising ELIXIR tools, services and/or knowledge.
+                    <li>Human data activities of the Node and the current National or Regional Genomic Programme are harmonised and the Programme is utilising ELIXIR tools, services and/or knowledge.
 A plan is in place to ensure the continuity of this collaboration.</li>
                 </ol>
             </td>
         </tr>